Birmingham Car Accident Attorney

 If you’ve been hurt in a car accident caused by someone else’s negligence, you could be owed significant compensation for the harm you’ve suffered and damage to your personal property.

 According to the Alabama Department of Transportation (ALDOT), there were 159,102 total crashes in the state in 2019, resulting in 46,383 injuries and 930 fatalities.
-Of these, 19,210 crashes occurred in Birmingham and resulted in 4,289 injuries and 38 fatalities.
+Of these, 19,210 crashes occurred in Birmingham, resulting in 4,289 injuries and 38 deaths.

 Some other statistics from ALDOT include:

-- A traffic crash was reported every 198 seconds in 2019, a person was injured in a traffic crash every 11 minutes and 19 seconds, and there are two to three crash fatalities per day in Alabama on average
+- A traffic crash was reported every 198 seconds in 2019, a person was injured in a traffic crash every 11 minutes and 19 seconds, and there are two to three crash fatalities per day in Alabama on average.

-- 51 percent of all fatal crashes occurred at night in 2019
+- 51 percent of all fatal crashes occurred at night in 2019.

-- 77 percent of all crashes occurred on urban roadways, while crashes on rural roads account for 59 percent of all fatalities
+- 77 percent of all crashes occurred on urban roadways, while crashes on rural roads account for 59 percent of all fatalities.

 What Are the Common Injuries Reported After Car Accidents?